Uniform Inference on High-dimensional Spatial Panel Networks: Detailed Proofs

 \begin{lemma}[Weyls' inequality for singular values] Let $H$ ($m\times n$) be the exact matrix and $P$($m\times n$) be a perturbation matrix that represents the uncertainty.
 Consider the matrix $M = H + P$.
 If any two of $M$, $H$ and $P$ are $m$ by $n$ real matrices, where $M$ has singular values

 $H$ has singular values

 and $P$ has singular values

-Then the following inequalities hold for $i =1,\ldots,\min(m,n)$, $ 1\leq k\leq \min(m,n)$,
+Then the following inequalities hold for $k =1,\ldots,\min(m,n)$,

-\end{lemma} \begin{proof} The results is a direct consequence of Theorem 2 of \cite{queiro1995singular} with completion of the $m\times n$ matrix to square matrix by letting the zero entries and the nonzero singular values stay the same. \end{proof}
+\end{lemma} \begin{proof} The result follows from Theorem 2 in \cite{queiro1995singular}, which applies to square matrices.
+To extend this to the $m\times n$ case, the matrix is completed into a square matrix by adding zero entries, ensuring that the non-zero singular values remain unchanged. \end{proof}

 \begin{lemma}[Corollary 3.3 of \cite{lu2000some}] Suppose that $B$ and $A$ are $m \times l$ and $l\times n$ matrices respectively, and let $p = \max\{m,n,l\}$ and $q = \min\{m,n,l\}$.
 Then for each $k = 1, \cdots q$,